 Welcome to the Village Hall Bunkroom.
-These notes are to help make your booking as enjoyable and trouble free as possible.
+These notes are to help make your booking enjoyable and trouble free.

 When you arrive, familiarise yourself with the location of the fire exits, fire extinguishers and first aid kit.
 Keep the fire exits clear at all times.
 Nothing should be left in the corridor or stairs to ensure these routes are clear.

-If the fire alarms go off, ensure everyone leaves the building immediately.
+If the fire alarm goes off, ensure everyone leaves the building immediately.
 The muster point is on the village green by the phone box.
 Call the Fire Brigade by dialling '999' from the phone box on the village green.
-Contact one of the people mentioned at the end of this Guide.
+Alert the caretaker at Garrigill House directly opposite the Hall.

 The heating is controlled from timers in the boiler room, which should have been pre-set for your visit.
-All the radiators have thermostatic valves.
-Adjust these to give the level required in the parts of the building you are using.
-When you leave, please turn the valves down to their lowest setting.
+All the radiators have thermostatic valves which you can adjust as necessary.

-Please feel free to use our kitchen facilities but do not forget to check that everything (other than the fridge) is switched off before you leave.
 Hot water for hot drinks is supplied from the wall-mounted boiler.
 Switch this on in the cupboard next to it and wait for it to heat up (10 - 15 minutes).
 Use the kettle for small quantities.
-Feel free to use the tea / coffee / sugar in the cupboard.
-There's some basic food supplies for provisionless visitors in the kitchen cupboard and in the freezer.
+Feel free to use any tea / coffee / sugar in the cupboard.
+There's usually some basic food supplies for unexpected visitors in the kitchen cupboard and in the freezer.